wp-media/rocketcdn-plugin/readme.txt

 2. The following IP has to be allowlisted by your server, firewall, or security plugin to be able to subscribe : 146.59.251.59
 3. All StackPath previous CDN subscriptions for your domain must be deleted.

+= Where do I report security bugs found in this plugin? =

+You can report any security bugs found in the source code of the site-reviews plugin through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/rocketcdn-plugin).
+The Patchstack team will assist you with verification, CVE assignment and take care of notifying the developers of this plugin.

 == Screenshots ==

 1. Connect RocketCDN